Share to: share facebook share twitter share wa share telegram print page

 Fraternities and sororities

 About 22% of undergraduate men and 34% of undergraduate women participate in fraternities and sororities.[55]
-These Greek letter organizations are is governed by an internal body, the Greek Council.
+These Greek letter organizations are governed by an internal body, the Greek Council.
 There are two separate councils, one for males and another for females.[56]
 Many of the fraternities and sororities have large, mostly Greek Revival style mansions; Lining Lincoln Street, Gadsden Street, and Mark Buyck Way are the houses referred to as the Greek Village.[57]

 Recreation